pie6k/styledwind/README.md

-# Styledwind
+# Stylings

-Styledwind is an opinionated and joyful library helping you write semantic, composable, reusable styles using `React` and `styled-components`.
+Stylings is an opinionated and joyful library helping you write semantic, composable, reusable styles using `React` and `styled-components`.

 It is battle tested and used in production in [Screen Studio](https://screen.studio).